Skip to content

 If you are developer and you want to do this in your existing code then read this answer by Chip Bennett at stackexchange. http://wordpress.stackexchange.com/a/120082/13615

-6 responses to “Do you need an admin interface to stop / disable auto update feature of WordPress ?”
+6 thoughts on “Do you need an admin interface to stop / disable auto update feature of WordPress ?”

 Leave a Reply